PhyloGrok/AnalyzeBloodwork/README.md

 [![DOI](https://zenodo.org/badge/203414088.svg)](https://zenodo.org/badge/latestdoi/203414088)

 ## 0. Intro
+The repository contains workflows and example analysis for statistical and machine learning for biomarker discovery approaches.
+The analyses investigate clinical and molecular data associated with obesity, chronic inflammation, and immune response pathways.

-The project is an continuing development of automated statistical analyses for CBC (Complete Blood Count) test results and RNA expression profiles.
-The research leg of this project develops and applies machine learning methods to generate predictive diagnostics, and the educational leg of this project provides a framework for undergraduate students learning beginner-level R programming.
-The project was developed and is run by Dr. Jeffrey Robinson at University of Maryland, Baltimore County (UMBC), and used for the courses BTEC330 (Software Applications in Translational Science) and BTEC395 (Bioinformatics).
-Work is supported by NSF Extreme Science and Engineering Discovery Environment (XSEDE) through an educational allocation awarded to Robinson: “Bioinformatics Training for Applications in Translational and Molecular Biosciences”, under NSF grant number ACI-1548562.
-BTEC495 research interns include Daniel Gidron (Summer 2021).
+The repository has also provided a framework for undergraduate students learning R and Python programming, and biostatistics taught by Dr. Jeffrey Robinson at University of Maryland, Baltimore County (UMBC).
+Courses have included BTEC330 (Software Applications in Translational Science), BTEC395 (Bioinformatics), and BTEC423 (Machine Learning with Applications in Bioinformatics), and BTEC495 (Undergraduate Research Internship).
+UMBC BTEC495 research interns have included Daniel Gidron (Summer 2021) and Brandon Lamotte (Spring 2022).

+Computational resources have been provided by NSF Extreme Science and Engineering Discovery Environment (XSEDE) through an educational allocation awarded to Robinson: “Bioinformatics Training for Applications in Translational and Molecular Biosciences”, under NSF grant number ACI-1548562.

+[Analysis of Akimel O'otham (NIDDK Pima Diabetes dataset)](Content/Ookem_Diabetes.md), with *Python, Scikit-learn, and Jupyter Notebooks*.
+Brandon Lamotte (Spring 2022)

 ## A. Usage
 #### Current functionality: ([AnalyzeBloodwork.R](scripts/AnalyzeBloodwork.R); [IBSclassification.R](scripts/IBSclassification.R))